 Edith Head received yet another Oscar for costume design for Sabrina,” but it was designer Hubert de Givenchy who deserved the credit for Audrey’s infamous black dress.

 The cocktail number with the boat-neck cut is undoubtedly the most influential dress for style.
 This film established Hepburn’s popular gamine look.
-“Sabrina” marked the first of a lifelong collaboration between Givenchy and Hepburn, a coupling that later worker magic in “Funny Face,” Breakfast at Tiffany’s” and “Two for the Road,” among others.
+“Sabrina” marked the first of a lifelong collaboration between Givenchy and Hepburn, a teaming that was later manifest with equal success and glamor in “Funny Face,” Breakfast at Tiffany’s” and “Two for the Road,” among others.

 Oscar Nominations: 6